 The last thing to install on the render machine is the render software.
 If you skipped installing one of the products (such as Microsoft Project) and you decide to install it later, it is important that you reinstall the render software and create a new snapshot after installing the product if normal rendering mode is used.
-The render installer is not able to properly prepare for using some software products until after the products have been installed.
+The render installer is not been installed.
 You should be logged into the render machine as the user RenderUser.
 If not, please log out and log back in as RenderUser.

-Copy Render10Setup.exe to the render machine.
-The executable is available for download from the DocuBrain [®] web site using the URL https://docubrain.com/products/TechDoc/downloads if you have a license and have been authorized for download privileges.
+Copy Render 10 Setup. exe to the render machine.
+The executable is available for download from the DocuBrain® web site using the URL https://docubrain.com/products/TechDoc/downloads if you have a license and have been authorized for download privileges. \ Note: At the time of this writing, Render 11 has not been released yet as we are still working with Microsoft in an attempt to start using Microsoft 365 instead of a fixed version of Office.
+For now, please continue to use the Render 10 Setup as TechDoc 11 family still fully supports a render machine using Render 10 software.
 Run Render10Setup.exe.

-If the User Access Control dialog comes up, click Yes to allow the setup t to run. ------------------------------------------------------------------------------------------ ---------
+If the User Access Control dialog comes up, click Yes to allow the setup to run.
 On the Welcome screen, click Next.
 On the License Agreement screen, read the license agreement.
 If you do not accept the terms of the agreement, click Cancel and terminate installation of the render software.
 If you do accept the terms of the agreement, check the box, click Next, and continue with installation of the render software.
 On the Choose Components screen, all components will be checked by default.
 The one component that you may or may not want to uncheck on this screen is Output as PDF/A. When this component is checked, the rendering process will attempt to produce PDF/A files as output whenever possible.
 If unchecked, the rendering process will attempt to produce normal PDF files instead.
 PDF/A files are an ISO-standardized version of PDF that are specifically designed for the digital preservation of electronic documents.
 PDF/A does so by limiting PDF features that are not suitable for long-term archival.
 PDF/A files are normally larger and may have visual discrepancies due to the limitations of the PDF/A format.
 Organizations like NARA prefer to accept PDF/A over regular PDF documents so you will need to weigh the pros and cons and decide for yourself whether you want PDF/A or not.
 After you have checked or unchecked the PDF/A component as desired, click Install.
 After the render setup is complete, click Finish.

+able to properly prepare for using some software products until after the products have